 Yes, but not very much.
-The funds that your 401(k) or IRA are invested in have fees, and so do investments you make through a regular brokerage account (such as a Betterment account).
+The funds that your 401(k) or IRA are invested in have fees, and so do investments you make through many brokerage accounts.

 1% doesn’t sound like a lot, but it can add up to 10s or even 100s of thousands of dollars of lost money over the course of your lifetime.